 Join the Friendship Family for this unforgettable cruise to Australia & New Zealand

 Roundtrip transportation to Airport & Flights

 Overnight Stays in Sydney & Auckland with Sightseeing Included in both cities!

 Travel to Airport by deluxe motorcoach & depart for flights to Sydney, Australia

 Flying to Australia

 Arrive Sydney and transfer to your hotel.
 You will have early access to your hotel room to relax and freshen up.
-Auckland is multi-cultural and cosmopolitan, with sizeable Polynesian, Asian & Maori populations enriching its history.
 Balance of day free to unwind or explore this beautiful city.
-Overnight in Auckland.
+Overnight in Sydney.